"Without doubt the authentic type of these figures exists in the mind of God the

 The Great grand stellated 120-cell can be obtained by edge-stellating the Great grand

 120-cell.
-Thus, the edges of the Great grand stellated 120-cell are also collinear to
+Thus, the edges of the Great grand stellated 120-cell are also parallel to

 Apart from explaining the false vertices of the Stellated 120-cell and Great grand